OpenMoonRay/openmoonray-docs/docs/hydra/render-settings.md

 **Environment Variable:** $HDMOONRAY_RDLA_OUTPUT=name

 **Description:** Write the SceneContext as rdla.
-This is done each time rendering is started by any changes.
+The file is written whenever the value of this option changes.
 Use “foo.rdla” to write an rdla file, “foo.rdlb” to write an rdlb file, or just “foo” to write both an rdla and rdlb, split so all the heavy binary data is in the rdlb, but the structure can be seen in the rdla.

 ## Disable Lighting
 **Type:** Bool